ErwinKhachakian/ErwinKhachakian/README.md

 - 👋 Hi, I’m @ErwinKhachakian
 - 👀 I’m interested in Economic And Scientific Projects
-- 🌱 I’m currently learning about Crypto and Economic Projects
+- 🌱 I’m currently learning about Crypto and Economic Project
 - 💞️ I’m looking to collaborate on My Project
 - 📫 How to reach me by my outlook mail